 The airy and crispy choux puffs (profiteroles) can become soggy if filled too far in advance, and the hot caramel sauce used to secure the filled pastry into an artful tower can be challenging to master without getting burned.
 And making the signature spun caramel sugar threads that decorate the dessert can leave your holiday kitchen in a sticky mess and your culinary ego a bit bruised.

-Chef Pierino’s signature pastries and culinary artistry are favorites with guests, however, when it comes to home baking.
+Chef Pierino’s signature pastries and culinary artistry are favorites with guests.
 Thinking outside the culinary box, he chose inspiration from POPSUGAR’s expert on delicious culinary treats and trends.
 Brandi’s relatable personality and creative interpretation of trendy and classic recipes, as seen on “Eat the Trend,” helped Chef Pierino adapt his creation into a fun, make-ahead, decadent, show-stopping holiday sweet.

 With the goal of simplifying the impressive, traditional French dessert, Chef Pierino and Brandi began their brainstorming and baking session in one of Terranea’s beautifully appointed Villas.
 The Villa’s spacious kitchen was the perfect place to test the recipe and create their masterpiece.

 Chef Pierino suggested a gelato croquembouche as the perfect holiday make-ahead alternative with equally dramatic results.
 The addition of some crispy Cap’n Crunch’s Crunch Berries cereal “ornaments” and sprinkles to accent the tower fit perfectly with Brandi’s unique style and give the dessert that signature “crunch in the mouth” feel.

 ½ cup water